Dube Manikai & Hwacha

 Managing Partner: Milanda Manjengwah

-Number of partners: 12
+Number of Partners: 7

-Number of lawyers: 18
+Number of lawyers: 13

 Main Areas of Practice:

-■Was counsel for the restructuring of a dual listed coal mining entity, as well as for the chrysotile mining group
+■ on the restructuring of a dual listed coal mining entity, as well as for the chrysotile mining group

 Banking & Finance:

-■ Appointed legal advisor for a feasibility study for the Infrastructure Development Bank of Zimbabwe Limited Climate Finance Facility
+■ Appointed legal advisor for a feasibility study for the Infrastructure Development Bank of Zimbabwe Limited Climate Finance Facility.

-Energy & Projects:
+Energy & Projects/ Mining:

 ■ Advised on the USD35m, USD110m, USD135m and USD188m Zimbabwe Electricity Transmission and Distribution Company funded power projects;

-■Advised an international bank on the loan, escrow and security arrangements of a US$ 319 million loan, for the implementation of the Kariba South Hydro Power Station 300MW project.
+■ advised an international bank on the loan, escrow and security arrangements of a US$ 319 million loan, for the implementation of the Kariba South Hydro Power Station 300MW project.

 The firm’s dominance in the field of employment law is unparalleled.
 Its advisory services follow the full cycle of an employer/employee relationship from recruitment, immigration, employment contracts and remuneration, company employment policies (working in conjunction with human resources), internal hearings, dispute resolution and mediation, restructuring and retrenchment.
 Some recent notable work includes, but not limited to:

-■Successfully represented National Foods Limited against claims for payment of various allowances, demands for salary increments based on awards handed down in the Zimbabwe dollar era.
-This saved the company a total liability of more than US$ 500 000
+■ successfully represented National Foods Limited against claims for payment of various allowances, demands for salary increments based on awards handed down in the Zimbabwe dollar era.
+This saved the company a total liability of more than US$ 500 000.

-■Counsel assisted the National Employment Council for the Banking Undertakings in drafting their new collective bargaining agreement.
-The department has also successfully represented clients such as ZESA Holdings Limited in matters relating to the interpretation of its collective bargaining agreements saving the entity from huge liability
+■ counsel assisted the National Employment Council for the Banking Undertakings in drafting their new collective bargaining agreement.
+The department has also successfully represented clients such as ZESA Holdings Limited in matters relating to the interpretation of its collective bargaining agreements saving the entity from huge liability.

-■Legal Counsel that pioneered the current status quo in applying the ‘Dirty Hands Principle’ when dealing with labour and employment disputes
+■ legal Counsel that pioneered the current status quo in applying the ‘Dirty Hands Principle’ when dealing with labour and employment disputes

 Dispute Resolution & Litigation: